 HOERNLE, Augustus Frederick Rudolf.
 Sikandra near Agra 19.10.1841 — Oxford 12.11.1918.
-British (of German origin) Teacher and Indologist in India.
-Son of the missionary Christian Theophilus H. (1804–1882, translated the Gospels into Urdū), born as British citizen In 1848 he was sent to his grandparents in Germany for education.
-School in Stuttgart, from 1858 studies at Basel, then Tübingen, and from 1860 in London (under Goldstücker).
-In 1865 returned to India, worked as Professor of philosophy at Jay Narayan’s College in Benares.
+British (of German background) Teacher and Indologist in India.
+Son of the missionary Christian Theophilus H. (1804–1882, translated the Gospels into Urdū), born as British citizen.
+In 1848 he was sent to his grandparents in Germany for education.
+School in Stuttgart, from 1858 studies at Basel, then at Tübingen, and from 1860 in London (under Goldstücker).
+Ordained priest 1864.
+In 1865 returned to India as missionary, but soon left mission and worked as Professor of philosophy at Jay Narayan’s College in Benares.
 In 1873-77 in England, then in 1878-81 Principal of Cathedral Mission College in Calcutta.
 From 1881 Principal of Calcutta Madrasa in Indian Educational Service.
 In 1890 visited Europe.
 In 1899 retired and settled down in Oxford, where he died after a short illness.
 C.I.E.
 1897.
 Hon.
 M.A.
 1902 Oxford.
 In India, he was an active member of A.S.B., in 1879-91 its secretary.
 Married 1877 Sophie Fredericke Louise Romig, at least one son.

 – “Two Pattavalis of the Sarasvati-Gachchha of the Digambara Jains”, IA 20, 1891, 341-361 (ed., transl., notes); “Three Further Pattavalis of the Digambara Jains”, IA 21, 1892, 57-84.